What is Prenatal Paternity Testing?

-Non-Invasive Prenatal Paternity Testing provides pregnant women with information about the likely biological father of the baby.
+Prenatal paternity testing provides pregnant women with information about the likely biological father of the baby.
 We all inherit our genes from our biological parents — half from our mother, and half from our father.
-The Non-Invasive Prenatal Paternity Testing compares the baby’s genetic pattern to a possible biological father to determine if there is a match.
-If a genetic match is found then this is proof of a biological relationship.
+Prenatal Paternity Testing compares the baby’s genetic pattern to a possible biological father to determine if there is a match.
+If a genetic match is found, then this is proof of a biological relationship.

-There are several methods of paternity testing during the pregnancy.
-Women can choose to have an invasive procedure like CVS or amniocentesis though these tests are associated with a small risk of miscarriage following the procedure.
+Women can choose to have an invasive procedure like chorionic villus sampling (CVS) at 11-14 weeks gestation or amniocentesis at 15-40 weeks gestation, though these tests are associated with a small risk of miscarriage following the procedure.

-The test results will usually take 14 days to be received from date of blood draw at Ultrasound Care.
-In a small amount of cases however a blood recollection may be required; in this case the results will take another 14 days to be received.
+The test results will usually take 14 days to be received by Ultrasound Care and for you to be informed.
+On occasion, there is not enough cell-free DNA from the pregnancy in the sample so blood recollection may be required; in this case the results will take another 14 days to be received but you will not have to pay for the second test.

-As with any test you have at Ultrasound care we offer high standards of confidentiality.
-The specific details regarding how the test is ordered and how we provide the results can be discussed further with your clinician at your appointment.
+As with any test you have at Ultrasound Care, your results are completely confidential.
+The specific details about how you want to receive results can be discussed further with your Ultrasound Care clinician when you are at your appointment.

-Many women have questions about the date of possible conception, and unfortunately figuring this out is not always so easy.
-The assumption is that if a woman has pretty regular menstrual cycles, then she will be ovulating during a certain time of the month.
-Ovulation is the time when conception can take place because that is when an egg is made available.
+Many women have questions about the date of conception.
+However, unless it is an IVF pregnancy (where the date of embryo transfer is known) it is not always easy to determine.
+Usually if a woman has regular 28 day menstrual cycles, then she will ovulate 14 days before the next period is due.
+Ovulation is the time when conception can take place because that is when an egg is released.

-If you are seeking the estimated date of conception for paternity reasons, and intercourse with two different partners took place within 10 days of each other then paternity testing may be on option to be sure of who the father is.
+If you are seeking the estimated date of conception for paternity reasons, and intercourse with two different partners took place within 10 days of each other, then paternity testing is the best way to be sure of who the father of the unborn baby is.

 Anytime after 12 weeks gestation.
 This is when most women have enough cell free DNA in their circulation from the pregnancy.

-Non Invasive Prenatal Paternity Testing is not currently admissible in court because it is too new to have had the chain of custody verified.
+Non Invasive Prenatal Paternity Test results are not currently admissible in court.
+The science is reliable, but courts need to verify the chain of custody from the patient to the laboratory and this test is too new to have had the chain of custody verified.

-Contact your local Ultrasound Care practice to make an appointment.
+To arrange for a consultation, please call your local Ultrasound Care practice and speak to our team to make an appointment.